meganesu/TIL/education/learning-how-to-learn.md

 ## Chunking

-Chunks are pieces of information that are related, which your brain can tie together.
+Chunks are groups of related information which your brain can tie together.
 A chunk is the network of neurons that are connected and help you do a particular thing.
 Repetition helps build up chunks.

 Imagine a puzzle.
 Each separate piece is like a distinct piece of information.
 As you put together the puzzle, you build up chunks of connected pieces, which are easier to keep track of and help you get more context on the big picture.